Fred G. Redmon Bridge: Construction

 At the time it was built, it was the longest concrete arch bridge in the United States, surpassed only by the 866 ft Sandö Bridge in Sweden.
-It was also the highest bridge in Washington.
+It was also the highest automobile bridge in Washington.
 It won the 1971 Grand Award "for excellence in the use of concrete", awarded by the Washington Aggregates and Concrete Association.

 Namesake

 Fred Redmon was a county commissioner and the first chair of the Washington Highway Commission, formed in 1951 to oversee the state's department of highways.
 It was named for him prior to its completion.